edsonbonfim/scroll_bars/scroll_app_bar/README.md

 final controller = ScrollController();
 ```

-Now, you can use the `ScrollAppBar` widget in a `Scaffold` widget, and atach `ScrollController` instance in your scrollable main widget.
+Now, you can use the `ScrollAppBar` widget in a `Scaffold` widget, and attach `ScrollController` instance in your scrollable main widget.

 > **_NOTE:_**  Showing only essencial code.
 See [example](#example) section to a complete implementation.